Erunn/Linux/README.md

   ### 3. Systemd: TPM & Security Masking

-If you suse a standard BTFRS partition without LUKS encryption, the 5+ second delay caused by the system polling the TPM 2.0 can be eliminated by masking the relevant services.
+If you use a standard Btfrs partition without LUKS encryption, the 5+ second delay caused by the system polling the TPM 2.0 can be eliminated by masking the relevant services.
 This way, we are avoiding a Software Delay, by preventing systemd from waiting for the chip to initialize

   ```